 Ensuring that you receive proper medical treatment after filing a workers’ compensation claim in Boca Raton can be daunting.
-Fortunately, the dedicated lawyers at Kogan & DiSalvo could help you through this process.
+Fortunately, the dedicated workers’ compensation lawyers at Kogan & DiSalvo could help you through this process.
 While you focus on your recovery, legal counsel could handle your employer’s insurance company and work to ensure that you have a strong claim.

 Injuries Covered by Workers’ Comp Benefits

-While minor injuries that may not require medical attention, may likely not be covered by workers’ compensation, there is a wide variety of mental and bodily harm for which an injured employee could receive payment.
+While minor injuries that may not require medical attention likely may not be covered by workers’ compensation, there is a wide variety of mental and bodily harm for which an injured employee could receive payment.
 Most severe physical injuries that occur on-the-job or during occupational duties could lead to a viable workers’ compensation claim.
 Some mental health conditions, such as post-traumatic stress disorder, may be covered by workers’ compensation as well.